aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

     Alternatively, if you are on Linux x86-64 platform, you can use the Aptos Docker image.

-    `cd` into the directory for your local public FullNode and start a Docker container with the latest tools, for example:
+    `cd` into the directory for your local public fullnode and start a Docker container with the latest tools, for example:

     ```bash
     cd ~/my-full-node